Can Japanese Shiatsu Technique Help Beat Insomnia?

 Benefits Of Shiatsu

 Designed to put the mind at ease and promote an overall sense of well-being and vitality, Japanese shiatsu is finding application in a range of different areas of wellness.
-Insomnia itself is is either primary or secondary.
+Insomnia itself is either primary or secondary.
 According to the American Academy of Sleep Medicine, primary insomnia is not attributable to any existing environmental/medical/psychiatric reasons, while secondary insomnia is due to an existing medical condition/mental disorder.3 Shiatsu can help with easing the symptoms of many of the triggers and environmental, medical, and psychiatric causes of insomnia.
-This in turn can help someone with insomnia manage their problem better.
+This, in turn, can help someone with insomnia manage their problem better.

 Insomnia And Headaches